it-teaching-abo-akademi/web-shop-project-2022-Jespris/README.md

 18. Backend (MANDATORY)
 19. Frontend (MANDATORY)
 20. Browser (MANDATORY)
-21. Project folder (MANDATORY) TODO: build folder
+21. Project folder (MANDATORY)

+There is a SERVER_URL global const in App.js in the react folder, where you can edit the port if you decide to run the server on another port.